Felix-012/generate_to_ground/README.md

 Before running evaluation scripts:

-1. Set the `CXR_PR` environment variable to the path of your repository.
+1. Set the `CXR_PG` environment variable to the path of your repository.
 2. Set the `WORK` environment variable to the path of your parent repository or change the path in config.
 3. Activate the Conda environment: